Inferring three-nucleon couplings from multi-messenger neutron-star observations

 Interestingly, the microscopic interactions that govern atomic nuclei also dictate the macroscopic properties of neutron stars.
 Neutron stars are fascinating systems that access higher densities and greater neutron excess than nuclei accessible in terrestrial experiments.
 Therefore, they offer an unparalleled laboratory for nuclear matter in regions of high density and isospin asymmetry (the ratio of neutrons to protons)~\autocite{Capano:2019eae,Dietrich:2020efo,Al-Mamun:2020vzu,Essick:2021kjb,Huth:2021bsp,Annala:2023cwx,Raaijmakers:2021uju,Rutherford:2024srk}.
 However, significant challenges arise in modeling the equation of state (EOS) of neutron stars, such as the involved computational cost of solving the quantum many-body problem.
-Initial steps to constrain nuclear interactions directly from astrophysical observations have been taken~\autocite{Maselli:2020uol,Sabatucci:2022qyi,Rose:2023uui} but they suffer from several shortcomings, e.g., they do not directly investigate the impact of LECs or do not fully model variations in the EOS from low to high densities.
-These shortcomings have so far prevented the full exploitation of the wealth of information that neutron stars have to offer.
-Here, we develop a framework that allows us to constrain LECs directly from observations of neutron stars via Bayesian inference.
-Hence, our method represents a novel approach to exploring EFT-based interactions for the densest neutron-rich systems in the cosmos.
-As LEC values obtained from two entirely distinct sources (neutron star observations versus atomic nuclei) can be checked against each other for consistency, our framework will provide a unique test for the domain of applicability of nuclear interactions and of the convergence of the EFT expansion in dense matter.

-We consider a Hamiltonian at next-to-next-to-leading order (N$^2$LO) in the EFT expansion and focus on the leading (N$^2$LO) 3N forces that provide a strong contribution to the EOS of neutron matter.
-The LECs governing the two-pion exchange contribution to the 3N force~\autocite{Epelbaum:2002vt}, $c_1$ and $c_3$, describe pion-nucleon ($\pi$N) interactions and can be constrained using laboratory pion-nucleon scattering data to $c_1=-0.74\pm 0.02$~GeV$^{-1}$ and $c_3=-3.61 \pm 0.05$~GeV$^{-1}$ at one-sigma level; see Hoferichter \emph{et al.}~\autocite{Hoferichter:2015hva} and Siemens \emph{et al.}\autocite{Siemens:2016jwj} for an analysis using Roy-Steiner equations.
-In our framework, the prior distribution functions on $c_1$ and $c_3$ are chosen to be uniform between zero and twice the mean of their laboratory values. \\
+Initial steps have been taken to constrain 3N interactions from astrophysical observations~\autocite{Maselli:2020uol,Sabatucci:2022qyi,Rose:2023uui} but none of these studies have attempted to calibrate the nuclear Hamiltonian directly to such data.
+While Maselli et al.~\autocite{Maselli:2020uol} and Sabatucci et al.~\autocite{Sabatucci:2022qyi} explore the sensitivity of neutron star observables to a single parameter governing the strength of the short-range 3N contribution to the EOS, they do not solve the quantum many-body problem at each step in the sampling but instead make simplifying assumptions to connect the single parameter to neutron star observables.
+Furthermore, these studies do not fully model variations in the EOS from low to high densities, beyond the nuclear regime, where the density dependence can change from that dominated by 3N forces.
+For example, phase transitions to non-nuclear degrees of freedom are possible.
+Rose et al.~\autocite{Rose:2023uui} use astrophysical observations to distinguish between two Hamiltonians that model the 3N force in different ways but do not infer the LECs themselves.